Holmes-Alan/dSRVAE/README.md

 # SRVAE (Generative Variational AutoEncoder for Real Image Super-Resolution)

-By Zhi-Song, Li-Wen Wang, Marie-Paule Cani and Wan-Chi Siu
+By Zhi-Song, Li-Wen Wang, Chu-Tak Li, Marie-Paule Cani and Wan-Chi Siu

 This repo only provides simple testing codes, pretrained models and the network strategy demo.